gvoze32/Mainte/README.md

 ![Mainte](https://i.postimg.cc/WpHmyggn/gambar-18.png)

-A simple and funcional conky theme for all desktop environment.
+A simple and functional conky theme for all desktop environment.
 Born as a fork of "conky-bandithijodotcom".

 In this new version, all elements have been adjusted for Manjaro Linux KDE x64 with ASUS laptop.
 Match for 1366x768p screen resolution.